 white with Sherwin Williams Extra White 7006.

 Preparing cabinets for paint is a tedious process

 Our surface preparation consists of cleaning, sanding, and desired.
 Filler reduces the wood grain so it's less noticeable when painted.

 Spraying Doors and Cabinet

 We spray everything, including the cabinet boxes.

-produces a professional, fine finish, without the stippling texture and brush marks you get with the a brush and roller.
+Spraying achieves a professional finish without the stippling texture and brush marks you get using a brush and roller.
 Even foam rollers leave stippling.
-Spraying is also much faster than The total time to prep and paint cabinet doors is to seven days, or less.
-Kitchen wall boxes usually take no more than five
+Spraying is also much faster than The total time to prep and paint cabinet doors is for grain filling and additional sanding.
+Kitchen wall boxes usually take no more than 5 to 7 days.

-7 days.
 Wet doors are stored on professional drying racks until the